Are Your Company Drivers Creating Liability Risks?

 To mitigate liability risks from company drivers and promote safe driving practices among employees, companies should implement these best practices:

-• Create thorough job descriptions to define positions where driving is an essential function.
+Create thorough job descriptions to define positions where driving is an essential or even marginal function.

-• Implement driving record checks during the hiring process and periodically for existing employees where driving is an essential function of their position.
+Implement driving record checks during the hiring process and periodically for existing employees where driving is a requirement in their position.

-• Provide comprehensive driver training programs that cover defensive driving techniques, safety regulations, and company driving policies.
+Provide comprehensive training programs covering defensive driving techniques, safety regulations, and company driving policies.

 Conclusion

 Liability when employees drive on company business encompasses various legal, financial, and reputational risks for companies.
-From prioritizing safety, compliance, and risk management strategies, companies checking driving records and maintaining adequate insurance coverage to preventing negligent entrustment, companies must adopt proactive measures to ensure the safety of their employees and the public while minimizing legal liabilities.
+Prioritizing safety, compliance, checking driving records, maintaining adequate insurance coverage, and ultimately preventing negligent entrustment are critical components of an effective driving policy and procedure.
+Companies must adopt proactive measures to ensure the safety of their employees and the public while minimizing legal liabilities.